With a superlative drive in difficult conditions Lewis Hamilton won the 2020 Turkish Grand Prix.

 Yet, the former does have some merit to consider.

 Every racing driver should be able to extract the best out of the machinery he is given, so presumably a ‘great’ driver should do a little more than that.
-Nobody would expect Hamilton to have won this year’s title in, for example, the Sauber, but we would have expected him to get more from it than the team’s current drivers.Would he?
+Nobody would expect Hamilton to win this year’s title in, for example, the Williams, but we would have expected him to get more from it than the team’s current drivers.Would he?
 We’ll never know, but we have to assume he would?

-A comparison could be Alonso, who has struggled all year in the McLaren-Honda, yet who has always given his best, and taken it to places where it really should not have been.
+A comparison could be Alonso, who struggled in the McLaren-Honda, yet who has always given his best, and taken it to places where it really should not have been.

 As for having the best car, isn’t it the aim of a great driver to do so?
 And the aim of every team to provide their drivers with it?